High-Dimensional Granger Causality for Climatic Attribution: Sensitivity Analysis: lag-length

-Figure \ref{fig_p10}, \ref{fig_p15}, \ref{fig_p30} report the networks estimated respectively with $p=10, 15, 30$ lags.
-Similarly, Figure \ref{fig_p10_1}, \ref{fig_p15_1}, \ref{fig_p30_1} display the respective p-value heat maps and Figure \ref{fig_p10_2}, \ref{fig_p15_2}, \ref{fig_p30_2} the respective compounded coefficients heat maps.
-From an overall perspective and comparing the results with Figure \ref{fig_disaggr1} where we had $p=3$, we find a comparable total amount of connections in the systems: for $p=3$ is 25 for $p=10$ is 22 for $p=15$ is 26 and for $p=30$ is 28 connections.
-Focusing on those connections involving temperature we find that at all lag-lengths considered ENSO and ocean heat content are found to strongly Granger cause temperature.
-Production is also found to Granger cause temperature but only when $p=15$.
-As expected, accounting for many more years within the lags is particularly beneficial to uncover direct connections between disaggregated greenhouse gases and temperature.
-We find at $p=15$ that CO$_2$ is directly Granger causal for temperature and at $p=30$ that both CO$_2$ and CH$_4$ are Granger causal for temperature.
-We also uncover a direct connection between tropospheric aerosols $\&$ surface albedo and temperature at $p=30$.
-The dynamic among the greenhouse gases seems to also be enhanced by the larger lag-length.
-At $p=30$ we find CO$_2$ and N$_2$O having a feedback causal relation and CH$_4$ to be Granger causal both for CO$_2$ and N$_2$O. Especially for CH$_4$, the larger lag-length has uncovered many connections previously not visible.
-For GDP the result seems more mixed: while at 15 lags it shows an interesting feedback relation with temperature, at 30 lags such relation completely disappears leaving GDP unconnected with the rest of the system.
+From an overall perspective and comparing the results with Figures \ref{fig_miller_4} and \ref{fig_disaggr1} where we had $p=3$, we find a comparable total amount of connections in the systems: in the aggregated case for $p=3$ we found 15, for $p=10$ we found 13, and for $p=30$ 14 connections.
+For the disaggregated case, for $p=3$ we had 25, for $p=10$ now there are 22, and for $p=30$ we find 28 connections.
+Focusing on those connections involving temperature anomalies ($T$), we find that at all considered lag-lengths ENSO and ocean heat content strongly Granger cause $T$, both at aggregated and disaggregated level.

-In Figure \ref{fig_Block2} we repeat the block-Granger causality analysis as at the end of Section \ref{subsec_3} using $p=15$ lags.
-We now find the greenhouse gases considered i.e., CO$_2$, N$_2$O and CH$_4$, when considered as a block, they do Granger cause temperature as expected and as already observed in Section \ref{subsec_2}.
+As expected, accounting for many more lags is particularly beneficial to uncover direct connections between disaggregated greenhouse gases and temperature.
+We find at $p=30$ that both $CO_2$ and $CH_4$ are Granger causal for temperature.
+We also uncover a direct connection between tropospheric aerosols, surface albedo and temperature at $p=30$.
+In addition, the dynamics among the greenhouse gases seem to be enhanced by the larger lag-length.
+At $p=30$, we find that $CO_2$ and $N_2$O have a feedback causal relation and $CH_4$ to be Granger causal both for $CO_2$ and $N_2O$.
+In particular for $CH_4$, the larger lag-length has uncovered many connections which were previously not visible.